WebHare/platform/whtree/modules/system/doc/topics/testframework/runtest.md

 wh runtest --chromeurl http://localhost:9222 TESTNAME
 ```

-You can add `--keepsessions` to runtest to prevent browser windows from closing
+You can add `--keepopen` to runtest to prevent browser windows from closing
 after completing or failing a test

 ## Setting up a discardable test environment